Six months into the coronavirus global health pandemic another emergency is picking up speed in Australia: a mental health crisis.

 Throw in the fact that we're being encouraged not to touch, socialise or be around others and it's easy to feel exceptionally alone.

-Earlier this month, Victoria announced an additional $59 million in funding to boost the state's mental health services after admitting the state's system "wasn't fit for purpose" given the current circumstances.
+In August, Victoria announced an additional $59 million in funding to boost the state's mental health services after admitting the state's system "wasn't fit for purpose" given the current circumstances.